codemismatch/rubylearning/content/pages/tutorials/ruby-exceptions.md

 - `rescue SpecificError => e` lets you branch per exception type.
 - `else` executes only when no exception was raised.
-- `ensure` runs regardless of success or failure—perfect for closing files or releasing resources.
+- `ensure` runs regardless of success or failure--perfect for closing files or releasing resources.

 ### Raising exceptions